Debt Payoff Calculator: How Long to Become Debt-Free

 Power of consistency: $300/month extra applied via avalanche on three debts ($10k credit card 22%, $8k credit card 18%, $5k personal loan 12%).
 Total interest savings vs minimum-only: ~$11,000.
 Total payoff time vs minimum-only: 3.5 years vs 27+ years.
 The behavior change (just $300/month extra) creates a financial transformation.

 Where does the extra $300/month come from?
-Common sources: stopping subscription services you don't use ($50/month), cooking instead of takeout twice a week ($150/month), public transit instead of rideshare ($100/month).
-Most American households can find $200-500/month of discretionary spending to redirect to debt payoff for 2-3 years — at which point they're debt-free with the same income, just better-allocated.
+Common sources: stopping subscription services you don't use, cooking instead of takeout, or swapping rideshare for public transit.
+Many households can identify recurring discretionary expenses to redirect temporarily toward debt repayment for a couple of years — at which point the debt is gone on the same income, just better-allocated.
+How much is available varies widely by household and is not a fixed figure.

 | Method | Total interest paid | Months to debt-free | First debt eliminated |